History

 The Junkers F13 returns

-2016 saw the launch of the first Junkers F13, the reproduction of which had already begun in 2013.
-Since 2018, the machine has been produced in a small series
+In 2016, the first Junkers F13 was launched, the reproduction of which had already begun in 2013.
+The aircraft has been produced in a small series since 2018.

 2019